davewsmith/toydeploy/NOTES.md

 Split the github workflow in half.
 Playbook linting and app tests/flake8 are now triggered and run separately.
 I feel less bad about how long it takes to install dependencies for linting.

+## Round 16

+Having decided that Terraform is in scope after all, shuffle the directory structure to move ansible stuff into `__provision__/ansible`.